nilportugues/sql-repository/README.md

 }
 ```

+**Mapping in the Repository**

-Finally, it's usage is straight-forward
+Finally, it's usage is straight-forward:

 ```php
 use NilPortugues\Foundation\Infrastructure\Model\Repository\Sql\SqlRepository;